Topics: Timothee Chalamet , Oscars, Academy Awards, Michael B. Jordan, Kylie Jenner, Celebrity

 Advert

-The expert explained: “Timothée Chalamet was genuinely happy for Michael.
+He explained: "Timothée Chalamet was genuinely happy for Michael.
 Sometimes we see microexpressions of sadness or disappointment from another nominee, but he seemed genuinely pleased at the moment it was announced."

 "He knows it’s all part of the game - win or lose.
 He didn’t flash any animosity, anger or jealousy."

-The body language expert explained: “When it came to Kylie, she wasn’t flashing any negative emotions, like anger or contempt, either.
+The body language expert continued: "When it came to Kylie, she wasn’t flashing any negative emotions, like anger or contempt, either.
 From her facial expressions, she just seemed disappointed for Timothée, even though he didn’t appear to be upset in any sense.

-"Overall, from a non-verbal point of view, there was no contempt at all and her expressions towards Michael’s win were genuine.
-It was just clear she was there to support Timothée and wanted to see him do well.”
+"Overall, from a non-verbal point of view, there was no contempt at all, and her expressions towards Michael’s win were genuine.
+It was just clear she was there to support Timothée and wanted to see him do well."

-The loss means Chalamet will have to keep his Oscars acceptance speech for another year, though, it did not even look like the Best Actor winner had a speech ready, with Jordan visibly stunned to have bagged the major prize.
+The loss means Chalamet will have to keep his Oscars acceptance speech for another year, though it did not even look like the Best Actor winner had a speech ready, with Jordan visibly stunned to have bagged the major prize.

-Stanton added: “Michael B. Jordan was genuinely gobsmacked.
+Stanton said: "Michael B. Jordan was genuinely gobsmacked.
 It took him a few moments to fully register what had happened - he appeared completely stunned and shell-shocked.
-He clearly needed a moment to grasp that he had won.

 "In terms of his delivery during the speech, he came across as a genuine and very humble guy.
 He didn’t try to be funny or clever - he spoke authentically from the heart.
 There was no smugness; he was completely genuine.